Educating the Public and Stimulating Debate

 Quick Facts Sheet on PTSD (Posttraumatic Stress Disorder) and TBI (Traumatic Brain Injury)

 Investigating how to promote progress in pain management including end-of-life care, chronic pain treatment, and related legal and reimbursement issues.
+Some updates are being made by dedicated volunteer scholars but we would looking for funding to expand the project.

 The legal standards for death are not uniform from state to state.
+This project is complete.

 Help us solve some of medicine’s most pressing ethical issues.
 Make a tax-exempt donation to our projects, volunteer your time, or simply use our information to start a discussion about these issues with your friends, family, and community.